IAmZero247/SQL_Learning/SQL/02_Sql_Commands/05_DCL.md

 ```

-## Removong the permissions to karthik user for creating,insert,updating,deleting
+## Removing the permissions to karthik user for creating,insert,updating,deleting

 ```
 Syntax: